 Dreaming of a trip to Spain?
 Here’s my wanderlusty guide to the best virtual tours of must see landmarks and attractions in Barcelona Spain.
 You can now explore the historic Catalan city, that has long captured the hearts and minds of travelers, from the comfort of your home.

 Barcelona is a a visual feast, a city with boundless culture and fairytale architecture.
-It has museums galore, some of the world's most iconic landmarks, and chic and funky neighborhoods to explore.
+It has museums galore, some of the world’s most iconic architecture and landmarks, and chic and funky neighborhoods to explore.
 Not to mention the delectable tapas.

 Best Virtual Tours of Barcelona Landmarks

 The Arc de Triunfo is a triumphal arch in Barcelona.
 It was built in 1888 when Barcelona hosted the Universal Exposition and served as the main access gate.

 The arch is designed in a quasi Mudejar (Islamic) style, which was popular at the time.
 The arch was built from brick and decorated with sculptures, detailed carvings, decorative elements, and a frieze at the top.

 You can take a virtual tour of the famous arch on YouTube or here.

 2. Palace of Catalan Music | Palau de la Música Catalana

 Palau de la Música Catalana is a gaudy rose-covered wonderland.
 This magnificent concert hall was designed in 1905-08 by Lluis Domènech i Montaner — an architect who was just as famous as Antoni Gaudi at the time.

 Palau de la Musica is located along a claustrophobic, densely packed street in the Gothic Quarter.
 Montaner countered the claustrophobia with color and levity.
 The arches and intricate mosaic columns draw your eye up to the roofline.
 Stained glass windows bring in the natural light.